AkselBy18/to-do-app-nestjs/README.md

 #.env file
-Create the .env file with the values contained in .env.sample
+Create the .env file with the values contained in .env.sample The file must be located at the root of the project.

 Note: This is a sample project, and the credentials contained in the .env file are for local use only.